Uncle Remus His Songs and His Sayings The Folk-Lore of the Old Plantation

 Description:

 231+[8 ad] pages with frontispiece, 6 other plates and diagrams.
-Small octavo ((7 3/4" x 7 1/4") bound in original publisher's brown cloth with gilt lettering to spine and gilt rabbit pictorial to cover with black back ground drawing, back cover ruled in blind; and spine ruled.
-White endpapers printed in gray-green with a butterfly pattern.
+Small octavo ((7 3/4" x 5 1/4") bound in original brown cloth with gilt lettering to spine and gilt rabbit pictorial to cover with black back ground drawing.
 Illustrations by Frederick S Church and James H Moser.
 First edition, first state with "presumptive" on last line page 9 and "New Books.
 A Treatise on the Practice of Medicine" (BAL 7100:1).

 Condition:

-Corners bumped and slightly rubbed, small closed tear at bottom of page, a few gatherings becoming loose else a very good copy.
+Corners bumped and slightly rubbed, small closed tear at bottom of title page, some internal soiling and fingering else very good.